Swamp Thing (1982 film): Sequel

 A sequel entitled The Return of Swamp Thing was released in 1989.

 Television series

 In July 1990, USA Network premiered the Swamp Thing television series.
 This saw Dick Durock reprising his role using a modified version of the Return of Swamp Thing costume.
 The series took a deliberate turn away from the campy themes of its 1989 film predecessor and leaned toward the darkness of Wes Craven's version.
 It lasted into 1993 with a total of 72 episodes.

 Animated series

-A short-lived animated series was also produced concurrently.
-It does not share continuity with either the films or live-action series.
+A short-lived animated series Swamp Thing was also produced concurrently.
+It does not share continuity with either the films or the live-action series.

 Cancelled reboot and DCU future

 In 2009, Joel Silver planned to produce a reboot of the Swamp Thing film franchise from a story written by Akiva Goldsman.
 In April 2010, Vincenzo Natali was confirmed to direct, but in May he decided to delay the Swamp Thing reboot to pursue other projects.

 In 2023, another reboot of Swamp Thing was announced as part of the DC Universe franchise.